Adult Daughters and Their Fathers

 Research shows that a daughter’s relationship with her father casts a long shadow on her academic performance, career success, relationships, and emotional well-being.
 As you might imagine, daughters whose fathers have been actively engaged throughout childhood have a powerful impact on them well into adulthood.
 But what if you’re faced with the possibility that everything a father has said and done has been veiled in mistruths?
 How does a young woman make her own life choices when she can no longer trust her own instincts, her own memories?

 Katrin: I wanted to explore how very badly a girl can be knocked off track when her idea of what it means to be a good man, a father, a husband, a lover is turned on its head.
-I tell the story in two timelines—the present day when Katie’s father is getting out of jail (for a crime she doesn’t think he committed), and the past, when she and her best friend Lulu are fifteen and things go awry—to capture and contrast the before and after moments.
-Before, in youth when you’re hopeful and naïve when romantic love seems both pure and available to you.
-And then after, when you’ve started to question your perspective and perceptions when you become sidetracked by confusion and guilt…
+I tell the story in two timelines—the present day when Katie’s father is getting out of jail (for a crime she doesn’t think he committed), and the past, when she and her best friend Lulu are 15 and things go awry—to capture and contrast the before and after moments.
+Before, in youth, when you’re hopeful and naïve; when romantic love seems both pure and available to you.
+And then after, when you’ve started to question your perspective and perceptions when you become sidetracked by confusion and guilt.

 Lynne: Katie’s father is accused of a criminal sexual offense when she is a teenager.
 How does her family handle the feelings of shame and betrayal?
 What are the downsides to these choices that ripple well into Katie’s adulthood?

-Lynne: In discussions and interviews about THE FORGOTTEN HOURS, writers and reviewers comment that this is a novel about the complexities of consent in the #MeToo era.
-Yet it’s also a story about how children understand (or choose not to) their parents’ needs and desires, especially when it comes to relationships and sexuality.
-What do you hope readers come away with when it comes to Katie’s adult understanding about her father, her mother, and their relationship with each other?
+Lynne: In discussions and interviews about The Forgotten Hours, writers and reviewers comment that this is a novel about the complexities of consent in the #MeToo era.
+Yet it’s also a story about how children choose (or choose not to) understand their parents’ needs and desires, especially when it comes to relationships and sexuality.
+What do you hope readers come away with when it comes to Katie’s adult understanding of her father, her mother, and their relationship with each other?

 For me this is a hopeful book, one that shines a light on some uncomfortable truths but also says, we are resilient, we continue to seek out fellowship and love in spite of it all, and ultimately we have the strength to overcome trauma and disappointment, and find agency again.